How do I qualify for a Teacher in a Box?

-How do I know that the data on my donated computer is safe?
+How do I know that my donated computer has been safely erased?

 Include your name and email address with your donated computer and we can send you a copy of the erasure certificate for your records.
-We use White Canyon WipeDrive data erasure software on all donated computers.
+We use Active@ KillDisk data erasure software on all donated computers.
 Hard drives that cannot be successfully erased for what ever reason are physically destroyed.

 How often is Teacher in a Box updated?

-How often is a library of books updated??
-If you see on our website that there are a lot of new materials appearing on Teacher in a Box then you may chose to buy an updated Hard Drive and swap it over for the one in your server.
-This will not impact on the server functionality.
+If you see on our website that there are a lot of new materials appearing on Teacher in a Box then you may chose to buy an updated SSD and swap it over for the one in your server.